 Also, ketosis and ketoacidosis (one of the notorious complications of diabetes) are very much similar, but one is nutritional and benefitable while the other is an emergency state!
 So, if you are a clumsy diabetic it is highly advisable not to follow a ketogenic diet!

 What about diabetes type 2?
 Is ketogenic diet safe with diabetes type 2?

 Diabetes type 2 is pretty much different than diabetes type 1!
 What is the difference?
 In type 2, there is a significant amount of insulin production! but still, glucose levels are high!
 Why is that?
 Because the problem is in the cells, they refuse to let the glucose inside them!
 This is called “Insulin Resistance”.

 So, is ketogenic diet safe with diabetes type 2?
 Absolutely yes!
 In fact, it is considered a treatment for diabetes type 2!
-If you treat the obesity, you treat the insulin resistance, you treat the diabetes!!
-A win -win situation!!
+If you treat obesity, you treat the insulin resistance, you treat diabetes!!
+A win-win situation!!

 Since in diabetes type 2 your body can produce insulin, you are at less risk for ketoacidosis and its complications.